sanjaypatel2525/sanjaypatel2525.github.io/_posts/2019-05-17-Spring Security Simple.md

 This blog we are going to discuss a easiest approach to implement spring security, Spring Security Details is will more into customization points wrt to standard spring architecture.

 Spring Security focuses on two main points.
-* Authentication : Verify/Identify the requester's/user's idenity.
+* Authentication : Verify/Identify the requesters/user's identity.
 * Authorization: Allow/block resource access based on requester/user's access level.

 There are many authentication/authorization models supported in Spring such, LDAP, oauth, oauth2, OpenId, HTTP Basic etc. Also, Spring security has many feature Single such as sign-on, LDAP.
 Remember me etc.

 ## Spring XML based Configuration.
-### POM needs following depedencies.
+### POM needs following dependencies.
 {% highlight XML %}
 <dependency>
     <groupId>org.springframework</groupId>